 How much time do you want to spend on investing?

-This is the main question that will tell you if you should buy individual stocks or if you’d be better off focusing on ETFs and mutual funds.
+This is the main question that will tell you whether you should buy individual shares or if you’d be better off focusing on ETFs and mutual funds.
 To be sure, there’s nothing wrong with the latter option.
-Index funds can ensure that you do as well as the overall market, which, as we saw in the introduction, is quite good over time.
+Index funds can ensure that you do as well as the overall market which, as we saw in the introduction, is quite good over time.

-If you want to pick individual stocks, we absolutely encourage you to do so.
+If you want to choose individual shares, we absolutely encourage you to do so.
 However, there’s a caveat.
-You need to commit enough time to thoroughly and effectively evaluate stocks before you buy them.
+You need to commit enough time to thoroughly and effectively evaluate shares before you buy them.

-At a minimum, we’d suggest only investing in individual stocks if you have at least a couple of hours each week to learn about investing and to evaluate potential investment opportunities.
+At a minimum, we’d suggest only investing in individual shares if you have at least a couple of hours each week to learn about investing and to evaluate potential investment opportunities.

 Opening your brokerage account

 A brokerage account is similar to a bank account, with the key difference being able to buy shares, bonds, mutual funds, and ETFs.
 There are several great online-based brokerages with lots of features to help you analyse shares, reasonable commission structures, and user-friendly trading platforms.

 When you open your brokerage account, you’ll have to decide what type of account you want.
 You have a few options, but for first-time investors, there are generally two main ways to go – standard or SMSF.

 A standard brokerage account (under your name or joint with your partner) is your basic, everyday investment account.
 Generally, any profits you make are subject to capital gains tax (CGT), while losses can be used to offset your future CGT liability.
 On the other hand, dividends are taxed as income, just like your wages.